 Campus-based Fee Structure

-Students enrolled in Eugene campus courses are required to pay all mandatory fees.
-Students enrolled at the Portland or Charleston campuses, or at an off-campus site, do not pay Recreation Center or Student Union fees, and they pay 50% of the Incidental Fee.
-Students in a Portland program are required to pay Portland State University’s Health Service Fee and students at the Charleston campus pay UO’s Health Service Fee.
-Students at an off-campus site do not pay the Health Service Fee.
+Students enrolled in Eugene campus courses are required to pay all Mandatory Enrollment Fees.
+Students enrolled at the Portland or Charleston campuses, or at an off-campus site other than the Eugene campus may pay the same or different mandatory fees based on the level and cost of administering services at that location, as determined by the Board.
 For the purpose of assessing fees, students enrolled in only online courses pay the Off-Campus set of fees.
 Non-admitted students do not pay the Health-Service Fee.
+Mandatory fees are established by the Board’s adoption of tuition and fee tables.
+Mandatory Administrative Controlled Fees are a part of the guaranteed tuition program.